strexx/Ultimate-Frisbee-App/README.md

 ## Used techniques from courses in minor

-Things I've done to contribute to this project:
+Things I've done to contribute to this project can be found at https://github.com/strexx/Ultimate-Frisbee-App/commits?author=strexx
+Besides these commits I also contributed to a lot of commits done by Melvin and Senny.

 ### CSS to the rescue